 Already I am tired.

 POTS rejects the pull of purple and makes a subtle change from iridescent silver, to gun-metal grey.
 This liquid leaks rather than drips, oozing down chutes that prevent me from fainting.
 The ironic thing about this is that in trying to give me energy, my body steals more than its share from my reserve.

-The autism energy oozes, never staying never staying color for more than a handful of seconds.
+The autism energy oozes, never staying color for more than a handful of seconds.
 It squeezes its way through narrow pipes, in an attempt to balance my sensory input, understand and imitate social behavior, and to do things like remember where my phone is (in my hand), how to make coffee (in my defense, the filters were in the wrong place), and figure out if I’m hungry or not (I am, I think?).

 After all of this, there is a spoonful left in the bottom of the tank.
 Just enough to get myself to bed, and prepare for tomorrow.

 I wish I knew how full the tank would be when I wake up.
 Some days there’s an excess, and I can take a walk, and some days I’m scraping the bottom before lunch, and I won’t be able to stand for the rest of the day.